jakesherman/fonoapi/README.md

-# FonoApi - Mobile Device Description Api
+# fonoapi - Python wrapper for FonoApi, providing mobile device descriptions

 https://fonoapi.freshpixl.com/

 The Fono API is an API which can provide mobile device descriptions such as model, brand, cpu, gpu, dimensions, release date, and more.
 This Python package provides easy access to the Fono API with the `requests` package.